saschamonteiro/cisco-phone-inventory/README.md

 ## Install
 Clone/download this repo
-run this command in the root directory (where package.json is) to install dependancies
+run this command in the root directory (where package.json is) to install dependencies
 `npm install`

 ## Run with serial-number extraction